 · Your submission will often include handwritten inserts, figures and math – scan these into PDF and zip it with the rest of the submission; number the pages sensibly.

-· Include your full name and student number in the submission.
+· Include your full name and student number within in the submission, such as file headers.

 o Work out your programs in MATLAB.